On this page

 Violation of any published college policies or rules whether or not specifically listed in the Community Standards.

 Students are prohibited from, through actions or inactions, assisting, facilitating, or encouraging others to violate the Honor Code and/or Community Standards.

-Students are expected to comply with all Community Standards, and College officials (e.g., Residential Life staff, Public Safety, Faculty etc.) acting in their duties.
-Additionally, students are required to complete all sanctions issued as a part of the conduct process, and on their respected deadlines.
+Students must comply with all Community Standards as outlined in this document and all College officials (e.g., Residential Life staff, Public Safety, Faculty etc.) acting in their duties.
+Additionally, students must abide by any restrictions set as interim measures or sanctions as communicated by a College official.

 False reporting of fire, bombs, or other emergency situations.